microcks/community/install/GUIDELINES.md

 ## Deployment Steps

-Follow these steps, adapting the specific commands and procedures to your chosen cloud provider.
+Follow these steps, adapting the specific cloud provider commands and procedures as needed.

 ## 1. Prepare Cloud Infrastructure and Backing Services

-In this section, you will set up the foundational cloud resources required for Microcks.
+In this section, you will set up the foundational cloud resources required for Microcks using your cloud provider's specific tools and console.

 1.  **Authenticate and Set Up Cloud Account/Project:**
     * Authenticate with your cloud provider's CLI/SDK.